Unsafe Conditions

 - Poor equipment design

-- Poor design or lacking machine guards
+- Poor design or a lack of machine guards

 - No lockout/tag out practices